Pooksoft/PooksoftAlphaVantageDataStore.jl/README.md

 ``PooksoftAlphaVantageDataStore.jl`` is an application programming interface (API) for [AlphaVantage](https://www.alphavantage.co), a leading provider of realtime and historical stock, forex (FX) data, and digital/crypto currency data feeds written in the [Julia](https://julialang.org) programming language.

 ### Installation and Requirements
-To install this package, open the [Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/), start the package mode press `]` to enter `pkg>` mode.
+To install this package, open the [Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/), and start the package mode by pressing `]`.
-To install ``PooksoftAlphaVantageDataStore.jl``, issue the command:
+While in package mode, to install ``PooksoftAlphaVantageDataStore.jl``, issue the command:

     (@v1.4) pkg> add https://github.com/Pooksoft/PooksoftAlphaVantageDataStore.jl.git

-To use ``PooksoftAlphaVantageDataStore.jl`` in your project simply issue the command:
+To use ``PooksoftAlphaVantageDataStore.jl`` in your project issue the command:

     julia> using PooksoftAlphaVantageDataStore